Pass Auf Rules

 Please click the button to the right to learn more about the Pass Auf category.

-- A Varsity team may consist of any number of players who are in any level of German, with the exception of Advantaged Speakers and exchange students from German-speaking countries.
+- A Varsity team consists of up to 7 students who are in any level of German, with the exception of exchange students from German-speaking countries.
+A school may enter 1 Varsity team.

-- Only five may play at a time.
-A team may begin playing with fewer than five players and players may be added after the game begins, if the team notifies the moderator before the game begins that players will be coming late.
-At no time may more than five team members during a game.
+- No more than 5 students per team may play at a time.
+A team may begin playing with fewer than 5 players and players may be added after the game begins, if the team notifies the moderator before the game begins that certain players, who must be identified by name, will be coming late (but the number of players starting the game plus the number of players designated as potential late-comers may not exceed 5 players).
 Once a team starts playing, players may leave to go to other contests, but they may not be replaced.
-Alternates will be considered as spectators and may not observe unless the game is open for spectators.
-Spectators may not communicate in any way with the teams that are playing.
-Spectators are only allowed during the final game.
-They are not allowed is any other games at any of the contests.
+(If by coincidence a player leaves and another player arrives who was previously designated as someone who might arrive late, the arriving player can be admitted; they are not considered a “replacement” of the player who left.).
+Alternates will be considered as spectators and may not observe unless the game is open for spectators (see next rule).

 - Each team must designate a captain.
-This is the only person from whom an answer may be accepted.
-In certain instances, the captain may designate one of the team members to give an answer.
+This is the only person from whom an answer may be accepted, unless for a particular question the captain designates one of the other team members to give the answer.
 This must be done verbally and it must be acknowledged by the moderator before the answer may be accepted.
-If someone other than the captain or designee should give an answer, it will not be acknowledged by the moderator.
+If someone other than the captain or an acknowledged designee gives an answer, the answer will not be acknowledged by the moderator.
 In this instance, the appropriate person on the team must begin to give the answer before the allotted time expires.

 - Appropriate behavior is expected of all players and spectators.
 No interruptions will be tolerated while a team is attempting to answer a question.
 Clarification of rules may be addressed to the moderator between questions, before the game, or after the game, but never while a question is in play.